tinwatchman/use-import/README.md

 ## Changelist

++ 0.1.2
+  - removed USE_IMPORTER_LOAD_CALLED_TWICE error.
+Proved to be too much of a pain in situations involving multiple entry points (like unit tests).
++ 0.1.1
+  - added use.unload function
-+ 0.1.1 - add use.unload function; allow use.load() to accept direct filepath to JSON file.
+  - use.load() can now accept direct filepath to JSON file.

 ## Contributing